 Accounts receivable are recorded at the original invoice amount, less an estimate made for doubtful accounts, if any.
-The Company provides an allowance for potential credit losses based on its evaluation of the collectability and the customers' creditworthiness.
+The Company provides an allowance for doubtful accounts for potential credit losses based on its evaluation of the collectability and the customers' creditworthiness.
 Accounts receivable are written off when they are determined to be uncollectible.
-As of December 31, 2017 and 2016, no allowance for doubtful accounts was considered necessary.
+As of December 31, 2018 and 2017, no allowance for doubtful accounts was considered necessary.